Suicidal

 If you are feeling suicidal don't try to cope alone.
 Sometimes problems seem insurmountable or the mental anguish is unbearable – share how you feel with someone else:

-- Talk to someone – talking to a family member or a friend or a colleague can bring huge relief.
+• Talk to someone – talking to a family member or a friend or a colleague can bring huge relief.
 A pastor, minister, priest or any other spiritual figure are useful sources of support

-- Talk to your doctor – If you are going through a longer period of feeling low or suicidal, you may be suffering from clinical depression
+• Talk to your doctor – if you are going through a longer period of feeling low or suicidal, you may be suffering from clinical depression

-- Talk to your mental health care team – if you are already seeing a psychiatrist, psychologist or community psychiatric nurse
+• Talk to your mental health care team – if you are already seeing a psychiatrist, psychologist or community psychiatric nurse

 If so, call 999 RIGHT NOW.

 You don't really want to die; you just want your pain to stop or go away.
 You feel stuck and trapped as if there is no other way out.
 There is!
-You are feeling intense emotional pain, so overwhelming that you feel you cannot cope.
-You feel there is no light at the end of the tunnel.
-There ALWAYS is.
-It's okay to feel the way you are feeling now and there are people around who can help you.

 When you are feeling suicidal talk to someone immediately.